Disappearance of Andrew Gosden: Subsequent events

-In November 2008, a man visited Leominster police station in Herefordshire, West Midlands; he used the intercom system to talk to a police officer, stating that he had information about Gosden.
-As it was in the evening, the intercom system was in use rather than a staffed reception.
-By the time an officer arrived to take the details, the man had left.
-Police later appealed for him to get back in touch.
-Subsequently, an individual claiming to be the man at the police station wrote anonymously to the BBC after it featured the case on The One Show.
-He gave details of a possible sighting of Gosden in Shrewsbury in November 2008.
-It has never been confirmed whether it was the same man on both occasions and if so, why he did not wait at the police station.
+In November 2008, a man visited Leominster police station in Herefordshire, West Midlands.
+Using the intercom system, he told an officer he had information about Gosden.
+By the time an officer arrived, he had left.
+Police later appealed for him to make contact.
+An individual claiming to be the same man subsequently wrote anonymously to the BBC after the case was featured on The One Show, giving details of a possible sighting in Shrewsbury in November 2008.
+It has never been confirmed whether it was the same man, or why he did not wait at the station.

-In September 2009, the family released age-progressed images of what Gosden might look like aged sixteen, to mark the second year of his disappearance.
-In November 2009, Kevin Gosden appealed to the gay community to help find his son.
-Gosden's family considered the possibility that Gosden could have been struggling with his sexual orientation (children who are gay or lesbian are much more likely to run away than those who are heterosexual).
-Kevin Gosden said: "We are a pretty open family so have wondered if he was gay or struggling with his sexual identity and found it too awkward to raise.
+In September 2009, the family released age‑progressed images of Gosden at sixteen to mark the second anniversary of his disappearance.
+They considered the possibility that he may have been struggling with his sexual orientation, noting that children who are gay or lesbian are statistically more likely to run away than those who are heterosexual.
+In November 2009, Gosden's father appealed to the gay community for help, saying: "We are a pretty open family so have wondered if he was gay or struggling with his sexual identity and found it too awkward to raise.
 If he is gay, we do not have any issue with it, he is loved unconditionally by both my wife and I and his sister."

-In May 2011, the family paid a private company to conduct a sonar search of the River Thames, using the same technology that is used to locate victims and objects at sea.
-No trace of Gosden was found during the search, though it did find another body.
+In May 2011, the family paid a private company to conduct a sonar search of the River Thames, using technology employed to locate victims and objects at sea, but no trace was found.